San Pedro de Mocama: Tacatacuru peoples

+Mission San Pedro was built at the south end of Cumberland Island, near the main village of the Tacatacuru.
 By 1595 some of the Tacatacuru−Mocama living near the mission were fluent in Spanish.
 Some had learned to read and write in a combination of Spanish, Latin, and the system of writing the Timucua language devised by Father Francisco Pareja, who worked at the San Juan del Puerto mission, located at the mouth of the St. Johns River at present-day Fort George Island.
 He wrote a catechism in Spanish and Timucuan that was printed in 1612.